Flutter-Projects-101/node-REST-server-01/updates.md

 # Updates
-Create a new project with ts template
+- Create a new project with ts template
+- Try refactoring this using clean code